cheslijones/wsl2-minikube/README.md

     ```
     minikube start --vm-driver=docker
     ```
-    The `minikube` VM should spin up in about a minute.
+    It should spin up in about a minute.

 6. [Install `skaffold`](https://skaffold.dev/docs/install/)